devonfw-tutorials/tutorials/devon4ng-architecture/files/modules.md

 So core module is a module only having a services layer and shared module is a module only having a components layer.

-Let us refer an application to get a better clarity on the concepts.
+Let us refer the application again to get a better clarity on the concepts.